erikprodev-human/urmSudoku/README.md

 A simplified implementation of the **Universal Reasoning Model (URM)** for solving the Extreme Sudoku Challenge.

+** ! checkpoints will be uploaded to Hugging Face Soon ...

 ## Overview

 The URM architecture is a reasoning-first architecture that learns to solve logical puzzles through iterative reasoning (8 steps).